skip to Main Content

 help new puppy adjust to new home pin

 One thing my pups have taught me is the importance of the first few hours and days after adopting a new puppy.
 Giving your pup a good start can set the stage for the weeks and months to come.
-Here are a few new puppy tips for helping your four-legged friend adjust and feel at home.
+Here are a few tips to help make the new puppy transition as smooth as possible.

 What to Do Before You Bring Your New Puppy Home